ivarref/gen-fn/README.md

 ## 2-minute example

-### Add a namespace that will contain the generated Datomic function literals
+*Add a namespace that will contain the generated Datomic function literals:*

 ```clojure
 (ns com.github.ivarref.generated